Stasi Arbeitsgruppe des Ministers S

 The Minister's Working Group/"S" (AGM/S) (German: Arbeitsgruppe des Ministers Aufgabenbereich "S") was a special forces unit under Stasi control.

-Its known mission was to combat terrorism with military, police and intelligence methods.
+Its known mission was to combat terrorism in East Germany.
 However, its real mission was to serve as a paramilitary stay-behind organization trained to operate behind enemy lines.

 Not much information is available, as most documents related to the unit were destroyed by 1989.

 History

 The AGM/S was created in 1962, under the instruction of the East German Ministry of National Defence.
 From 1964 to 1984, around 3,500 personnel were reported to be recruited to the AGM/S.

 In 1972, the AGM/S was trained to conduct black ops missions in West Germany for sabotage and assassinations by using criminal and terrorist tactics.

 In 1975, an AGM/S delegation went to Vietnam in order to evaluate the experience of the Viet Cong during the Vietnam War.
 The delegation made requests to acquire American-made military uniforms and small arms.
 In 1981, Markus Wolf made a request to AGM/S to train around three or four employees from the HVA for special duty in special forces tactics.

 On 1 April 1988, the AGM/S was renamed "Department XXIII" (anti terrorism) and on 1 March 1989 it was integrated into Department XXII (counter-terrorism).

 In 2007, investigations were conducted to determine whether the Red Army Faction (RAF) had connections to the AGM/S at the time of the 1989 murder of Alfred Herrhausen.
 Research in Germany indicates that AGM/S was responsible for providing paramilitary training to the RAF.
 This training included the use of small arms, anti-tank weapons and explosives.